vinstic-myshell/myshell-doc-en/product-manual/robot-creative-workshop/README.md

 >
 > **User:** "When do I need to file my taxes by?"
 >
-> **Assistant:** "The deadline for filing taxes depends on your filing status and state regulations in your area.
+> **Assistant:** "The deadline for filing taxes depends on your filing status and the state regulations in your area.
 For most people, the federal income tax filing deadline is usually April 15th each year.
 However, if April 15th falls on a weekend or holiday, the deadline may be pushed back to a later date.
 Additionally, the filing deadline for each state may be different, and you will need to check the specific regulations for your state.
 For more information, please see [https://www.irs.gov/filing/individuals/when-to-file](https://www.irs.gov/filing/individuals/when-to-file)."

 3. _**Specifying Output Structure**_